ePages-de/epages-docs/apps/ruby-gem.md

 ---
 layout: page
 key: apps-ruby-gem
-title: API Ruby gem
+title: Ruby SDK
 ---

 You love to create awesome Ruby apps?
 You want to create understandable and easy code?
-To support you with that, we have developed the API Ruby gem.
+To support you with that, we have developed the Ruby SDK.
 It speeds up your development and saves valuable time that you could use to create even MORE awesome apps.

-## Install the gem in no time
+## Installation

-The Ruby gem allows to communicate with an ePages shop from the CLI or any Ruby framework.
+The Ruby SDK allows to communicate with an ePages shop from the CLI or any Ruby framework.
 All you need to do is get yourself a Ruby installation and run this command:

 {% highlight text %}